 Duo is MIT's solution for two-factor authentication, similar to Google Authenticator.
 Duo two-factor authentication enhances the security of your data by requiring a combination of both a login (kerberos username and password, or certificate) and a secondary approval of the login request in order to access a secure site.

 Duo is required for accessing all secured websites at MIT, so it is important you register for Duo at duo.mit.edu as soon as possible after you have your Kerberos account.
-For more information and instructions on how to register, please visit this page in the Knowledge Base.
+Learn more about registering for Duo in the Knowledge Base.

 Step 3: Get certificates for your computers/laptops/mobile devices